Jason Statham biography

 His modeling career doubled for his work on the street as a salesman of stolen and fake goods.
-"I was a sort of fly pitcher street corner con man who sold jewellery and perfume out of a briefcase for many years."
-Interestingly enough, this is how he met director Guy Ritchie who ended up launching his career in the Indie hit, Lock, Stock and Two Smoking Barrels.
-Guy had been convinced by Statham to buy his worthless merchandise, and when he tried to return it, Statham was so graciously inflexible that Ritchie hired him.
+"I was a sort of fly pitcher street corner con man who sold jewellery and perfume out of a briefcase for many years," he once admitted.
+Interestingly enough, that's how he met director Guy Ritchie who ended up launching his career in the Indie hit, Lock, Stock and Two Smoking Barrels.
+Guy had been convinced by Jason to buy his worthless merchandise, and when he tried to return it, Jason was so graciously inflexible that Guy hired him.
 "When he met me, he had written Lock Stock and had a part that was pretty much bang on to me.
 He wanted an authentic kind of character, and that was me, because they don't teach you that kind of thing in drama school."

 Following his work in the film playing Bacon, Ritchie rehired him to play Turkish in the hit film Snatch .
 With little experience and no formal training, Jason depended on Ritchie and his fellow actors to give him a helping hand at times.
 "They let you know you are doing the right thing and Guy lets you know you are doing the right thing and you develop a confidence and it grows from there.
 By the time I did Snatch, I kind of knew what I was doing.
 I mean, I understood about hitting my cue, remembering my lines, and I got the feeling that nothing can stop you."

 By the start of the new millennium, Jason had done enough work to pave his way into superstardom.
 Along with the success of Snatch , he made his American film debut as a British drug dealer in Turn It Up (2000), landed a starring role in John Carpenter's sci-fi thriller Ghosts of Mars (2001) and joined the cast of The Italian Job (2003).